jo67893WHU/jo-mengling/content/life-gallery/_index.md

 ---

 ## Jan.2023 - See U again HK
 Always hard to say goodbye.
 Tried to mark the proof that I was here.
-The laugh of labers in office hour, the wishes from Prof.Qu and labers, the best view of my bedroom...
+The laugh of labers in office hour, the wishes from Prof.Qu and labers, and the view of my bedroom

 {{< gallery album="see-u-again-hk">}}